coreruleset/documentation/content/deployment/engine_integration_options.md

 In light of the many, many appliance offerings on the market and the CRS project's relatively limited exposure, only a few offerings are listed here.

+### HAProxy Technologies

+HAProxy Technologies is the company behind HAProxy, the world’s fastest and most widely-used software load balancer.
+HAProxy Technologies embeds ModSecurity v3 in its products via the Libmodsecurity module.
+ModSecurity, as a custom integration with the load balancer, is included with:

+* HAProxy Enterprise - the enterprise version of HAProxy that runs on-prem, in the cloud, or as a container
+* HAProxy ALOHA - a plug-and-play hardware or virtual load-balancing appliance
+* HAProxy Enterprise Kubernetes Ingress Controller - high-performance routing and load balancing for Kubernetes

+To learn more, read about the [HAProxy WAF solution on haproxy.com](https://www.haproxy.com/solutions/web-application-firewall).

 ### Kemp/Progressive LoadMaster

 The Kemp LoadMaster is a popular load balancer that integrates ModSecurity v2 and CRS in a typical way.
 It goes further than the competition with the support of most CRS features.